 - Estimating the number of people who are homeless;

 - Obtaining a demographic profile of people who are surveyed or enumerated during the count; and

 - Identifying long-term trends in the number and profile of people who are homeless.

-Service providers, planners, community groups, health authorities, municipalities and funders, use count data to assist in policy development, planning, and prioritizing programs and services to address the needs of people who are homeless.
-The count is also used for public education and to increase awareness about homelessness and its solutions.
+Though the count has many limitations, as this methodology only includes ‘visibly’ homeless individuals, it provides baseline information for service providers, planners, community groups, health authorities, and municipalities and funders to use count data to assist in policy development, planning, and prioritizing programs and services to address the needs of people who are homeless.
+The count is also used for public education and to increase awareness about homelessness.